sourceplusplus/demo-kotlin/README.md

 ## What is this?

-This project holds standalone demonstrations of Source++ features available for Kotlin applications.
+This project holds Kotlin-based feature demonstrations for [Source++](https://github.com/sourceplusplus/sourceplusplus), the open-source live coding platform.
 These demonstrations are meant to be used as a reference for how to use Source++ in your own projects.

 ## How to use?